-Innovad® is proud to announce Myco-Marker®: an innovative, patent pending, Animal-Driven Mycotoxin Diagnostic & Biomonitoring Service that:
+Innovad® is proud to announce Myco-Marker®: an innovative, patented, Animal-Driven Mycotoxin Diagnostic & Biomonitoring Service that:

 - Determines the true mycotoxin risk and exposure to animals

 - Assesses the impact of mycotoxins on animal performance and health

 Myco-Marker® is specific for each farm – Myco-Marker® is not based on generic mycotoxin field surveys.

 Myco-Marker® is a patent pending DIAGNOSTIC and BIOMONITORING TOOL that determines precisely possible exposure to mycotoxins and assesses their impact on animal performance and health.
 Myco-Marker® allows detection and diagnosis of mycotoxin-mediated health and performance issues either in individual animals or in a population, aiding thus, identification of the causative mycotoxins and deploying appropriate mitigation strategies.

 1. FEED ANALYSIS: Analytical EXAMINATION OF RISK in complex feed matrices and grains by monitoring 16 key mycotoxins in feedstuffs with high resolution LC-MS/MS technology.

 2. BLOOD ANALYSIS: Analytical DETECTION OF 36 BIOMARKERS OF EXPOSURE IN BLOOD from dried blood spots with LC-MS/MS analytical tools.